Of Mediumship, Symbolism and Dreams

 We are pleased to announce the success of our last Fundraising Campaign, which will enable us to edit for publication Jung’s Unpublished Book on Alchemy and Indivuation (1937) and Jung’s Unpublished Lectures at Polzeath on the Technique of Analysis and the Historical and Psychological Effects of Christianity (1923).
-Editorial work will commence on these volumes shortly.
-We thank you our donors for their support in enabling these projects to see the light of day.
+Editorial work on these projects has commenced.
+We thank our donors for their support in enabling these projects to see the light of day.

-To see the current projects through to completion and to embark on new projects: Jung’s Unpublished Study of a Medium, Wilhemine Faessler (1903) and Jung’s unpublished Seminars on Dreams and Symbolism in Swanage (1925) and Zurich (1927) the Foundation seeks to raise $275,000 by December 2022.
+To see the current projects through to completion and to embark on new projects: Jung’s Unpublished Study of a Medium, Wilhemine Faessler (1903) and Jung’s unpublished Seminars on Dreams and Symbolism in Swanage (1925) and Zurich (1927) the Foundation seeks to raise $240,000.
 Click on the links above for descriptions of these projects.

 For many in the Jungian community and the public at large, reading and rereading Jung has been a vital and essential task in comprehending ourselves and our place in an ever more complex world.
 Please help in continuing to enrich this process with bringing to light more hitherto unknown and unstudied works.
 Like missing pieces in a jigsaw puzzle, each hitherto unkown work, aside from being of intrinsic interest, reveals new patterns and connections that reconfigure works already published.